 As your social followers grow and gain more acclaim, don’t be afraid to try new things.
-Over time, your business releases new products, iterative updates, or even trials new ventures, so why not do the same with your social marketing?
+Over time, your business releases new products, iterative updates, or even trials of new ventures, so why not do the same with your social marketing?

 It could mean establishing a presence on new and upcoming networks, introducing new forms of content, or using whatever social opportunities are available.
-YouTube allows you to set a VIP follower system where people can pay for exclusive content.
+YouTube allows you to set up a VIP follower system where people can pay for exclusive content.
 Facebook offers interest groups, marketplace opportunities, and much more.
 On LinkedIn, you can advertise services, post job opportunities, and network with other professionals in some exciting ways.